evans25575/CHEST-X_RAY-PREDICTION-MODEL/README.md

 # Chest X-ray Prediction Model
+## 📌 Project Overview

-This project uses a Convolutional Neural Network (CNN) to classify chest X-ray images into two categories: **Normal** and **Pneumonia**.
+This project uses a **Convolutional Neural Network (CNN)** to classify chest X-ray images into two categories: **Normal** and **Pneumonia**.
 The model was trained on a dataset containing labeled chest X-ray images, and it predicts whether a given image is normal or shows signs of pneumonia.
+It is ideal for applications in healthcare where automated pneumonia detection can assist doctors and medical professionals.

+---

+## 🔥 Features
+- **Image Classification:** Classifies chest X-ray images into two categories: Normal and Pneumonia.
+- **Model Training:** Uses TensorFlow and Keras to train a Convolutional Neural Network.
+- **High Accuracy:** Achieves an accuracy of over 95% on the test dataset.
+- **Prediction:** Predicts whether a given chest X-ray image shows signs of pneumonia.
+- **Easy to Use:** Allows easy integration into real-world applications for image classification tasks.

+---

+## 📁 Project Structure

 ## Dataset